• Skip to primary navigation

 An easy Asian mushroom stir fry using shiitake mushrooms high in essential nutrients and vitamins, with a delicious umami flavor, and wonderfully filling with seasoned broccoli and cauliflower.

 This easy cauliflower shiitake mushroom stir fry is a healthy dinner that can boost your immune system, and is so easy to throw together with few ingredients.
-Cauliflower and broccoli were used here with Shiitake mushrooms, and the result is a tasty, filling nutrition booster.
+Cauliflower and broccoli were used here with Shiitake mushrooms, and, like all of my entree recipes, the result is a tasty, filling nutrition booster.

 Shiitake Mushrooms Make This Recipe An Immunity Booster